easy30/easy-sync/README.md

 Sync mysql to elasticsearch in real-time via binlog and kafka.
 - Easy to use.
-- Support multi sync tasks without restart.
+- Support multi tasks and add new task without restart.
 - Change index structure smoothly without affecting online business.

 ![demoͼ](docs/images/main.png)